xiangli980/flask-pytorch-cloud/README.md

 # flask-pytroch-cloud
-This is a flask web app for deep learning glomerular segmentation and pathomic feature extraction on digital pathology image of donor kidney frozen section.
+This is a flask web app for an AI pathology application -- Deep learning Analysis of kidney frozen sections.

 ![image info](./static/webpage.png)

 # Functions
 For one whole slide image of kidney frozen section, you can:
-- Choose which histology primitives to segment
+- Choose which histology primitives to segment by pre-trained deep learning models
-- Have an overview statistic report for this slide
+- Have an overview statistic report for this kidney biopsy slide
 - Click on one object detected and look at its detailed pathomic features

 # Tools